 - Perfect For: Holiday festivals, haunted historical sites

 While New Orleans has a big Mardi Gras reputation, the Big Easy is also one of the best vacation spots for Halloween!
 As one of America’s most haunted cities, there are tons of events centered around the area’s voodoo and supernatural history.
-Ghostly activities like exploring New Orleans cemeteries—also known as “Cities of the Dead”—or taking a haunted tour are popular activities year-round, but costume parties, parades, and interactive experiences only get more elaborate as the 31st approaches.
+Ghostly activities like exploring New Orleans cemeteries—also known as “Cities of the Dead”—or taking a haunted tour are popular activities year-round, but costume parties, parades, and interactive experiences only get more elaborate as October 31st approaches.
 In your time between tours, sample a variety of beignets, get your fill of creole food, stop by a jazz club, or visit one of many thriving LGBTQ bars and events.

 Halloween Things to Do in New Orleans

 Watch the Krewe of Boo parade in the French Quarter to see participants wearing extravagant costumes, riding on one-of-a-kind floats, and tossing candy for the kids!
 Participate in spooktacular family-friendly activities like riding the Ghost Train at Boo at the Zoo.
 Explore eight acres of frights with the Devil’s Swamp Haunted Terror Tour or enjoy more mild fun like live music and carnival rides at Scout Island Scream Park.
 Hear the stories of famous voodoo queen Marie Laveau and see her tomb on a Cemetery Voodoo Tour.
 Test out your ghost hunting skills at The Mortuary Haunted House while you make your way through a haunted mansion.
 Or see national touring acts and visit the fright zone at the Voodoo Festival.